 - $75 if you’re booking within 21 days of the travel date.
 One way to avoid this is to use British Airways Avios to book the ticket.
 British Airways doesn’t have this fee.
-You can do this if you have Chase Ultimate Rewards or Amex Membership Rewards points and the cost in Avios makes sense.
+You can do this if you have Chase Ultimate Rewards or Amex Membership Rewards points and the redemption cost through British Airways makes sense.
 Click here for more info.

 - Changing an award ticket: no fee as long as the origin, destination, and ticket type (economy, etc) remain the same